theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
+v024: now for use with Minecraft 1.5.2 with either ModLoader or Forge
 v023: now for use with Minecraft 1.5.1 with either ModLoader or Forge
 v022: now for use with Minecraft 1.5.0 with either ModLoader or Forge
 v021: now for use with Minecraft 1.4.7 with either ModLoader or Forge